 Dried beans are delicious, high in fiber, and very budget friendly.
 I wanted to try cooking a bean soup in my crock pot, which I thought would be the perfect recipe for a work day.
-I found a 15 Bean Soup mix at Walmart and decided to try that.
+I found a 15 Bean Soup mix and decided to try that.

 There are a couple of things I will do differently next time, and I addressed them both in the recipe.
 One is that I would add celery.
 The other is that I would wait to add the onion and sausage until a couple of hours before the soup was ready.
 The sausage was a little too soft for my taste, which was the result of cooking all day long.